-Limited budgets often stipulate advertisers to rethink display advertising efficiency so they pay more attention to standard banner ads.
-In 2021 banner ads reached US$141,29 billion, and today more than 60% of banner ads within the Google display network are shown on mobile devices.
+Limited budgets often stipulate advertisers rethink display advertising efficiency so they pay more attention to standard banner ads.
+In 2021 online banner ads reached $141,29 billion, and today more than 60% of banner ads within the Google display network are shown on mobile devices.

 - wide coverage of the target audiences;